aws-amplify/amplify-category-api/packages/graphql-transformer-core/API.md

 function writeConfig(projectDir: string, config: TransformConfig): Promise<TransformConfig>;
 export { writeConfig }
 export { writeConfig as writeTransformerConfiguration }

+// Warnings were encountered during analysis:
+//
+// src/util/amplifyUtils.ts:49:56 - (ae-forgotten-export) The symbol "Template_2" needs to be exported by the entry point index.d.ts
+// src/util/amplifyUtils.ts:52:3 - (ae-forgotten-export) The symbol "StackMapping_3" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)